-- a. need not have linear characteristics - b. amplifies the bandwidth of its input signal - c. must be adjusted during key-up conditions - d. should be water-cooled
+- a. amplifies the RF signal to a suitable level - b. amplifies the bandwidth of its input signal - c. must be adjusted during key-up conditions - d. should be water-cooled

 11. In the transmitter block diagram shown, the "speech amplifier":